 Be sure to visit our IEP webpage to see how this fits into the IEP process.
 Special education and related services are available to eligible children, free of charge, through the public school system.

-Special education is range of services that can be provided in different ways and in different settings to meet a student’s individual needs.
-Specially designed instruction means adapting the content, methodology, or delivery of instruction to to meet the unique needs of a student with a disability.
+Special education is a range of services that can be provided in different ways and in different settings to meet a student’s individual needs.
+Specially designed instruction means adapting the content, methodology, or delivery of instruction to meet the unique needs of a student with a disability.

 The programs and services will be determined based on the individual needs of the student as described in the PLAAFP statement.
 Programs and services should not be restricted to programs and services currently available.